faenrandir/a_careful_examination/documents/book_of_abraham/olishem/olishem.md

 ### Conclusion

 In conclusion, I agree with the tenor of John Gee's conclusion about a potential link between Ulišu and Olishem when he stated:

 > At present, given the many uncertainties, we can regard this identification as promising but not proven.

+And we can also agree with [the editor of the Journal of Book of Mormon Studies](https://publications.mi.byu.edu/publications/jbms/22/2/9Gee_Olishem%20Discovered.pdf), who cautioned that the association between Olishem and the ruins found at Oylum Höyük are:

+> tenuous and no doubt premature

 The linkage between Ulišu and Olishem would be consistent with the Book of Abraham, and may be considered evidence in favor of the historicity of the Book of Abraham, especially if we are willing to abandon existing positionings for the city-state Ur.